aframevr/aframe/docs/components/geometry.md

 ### `ring`

 The ring geometry creates a flat ring, like a [CD][cd].
-Because the ring is flat, A-Frame will only render a single face of the ring we specify `side: double` the `material` component.
+Because the ring is flat, A-Frame will only render a single face of the ring unless we specify `side: double` the `material` component.

 ```html